LCAS/docker-opengl/README.md

-# A docker image with OpenGL remote rendering using VirtualGL and TurboVNC
+# An L-CAS ROS2 docker image with OpenGL remote rendering using VirtualGL and TurboVNC

 run with `docker run -p 5801:5801 -u ros -v /dev/dri:/dev/dri --gpus=all -it --rm test /bin/bash`